 - Fold in the cranberries and spoon the batter into lined muffins pan.

-- Sprinkle demerara sugar on top, ¼ tsp per muffin and bake in a preheated oven for 20 minutes or until tooth pick inserted in the middle comes out clean and muffins are light golden brown.
+- Sprinkle demerara sugar on top, ¼ teaspoon per muffin and bake in a preheated oven for 20 minutes or until tooth pick inserted in the middle comes out clean and muffins are light golden brown.
 I forgot to sprinkle sugar on before baking hence my muffins aren’t golden brown.

 - Serve the muffins hot as is or with some butter or jam.